Dre Campbell Farm

 Guava worms come from the eggs of guava fruit flies [1].
 From experience, these worms appear to have a whitish-to-cream color.

 The adult female fruit flies lay their eggs in the ripe fruits.
-Once the eggs hatch, the tiny larvae (maggots) burrow into the flesh of the fruit [2].
+Once the eggs hatch, the tiny larvae (maggots) burrow into the fruit’s flesh [2].

-As the larvae feed and grow, they create tunnels and holes in the fruit, which cause the fruit to rot.
-By the time you notice guava worms in your fruit, the damage has already been done.
+As the larvae feed and grow, they create tunnels and holes in the fruit, which causes it to rot.
+By the time you spot guava worms in your fruit, the damage has already occurred.

 What Happens if You Eat Guava with Worms?

-If you accidentally eat guava fruit with worms in it, don’t panic.
+If you eat guava fruit containing worms by mistake, don’t panic.
 While it’s not ideal, the worms themselves are harmless to humans.

-To avoid guava worms in the future, choose an unblemished fruit.
-Also, wash fruits thoroughly before eating, and cut into the fruit to check for any signs of infestation.
+To avoid guava worms in the future, choose unblemished fruit.
+Wash fruits thoroughly before eating and cut into them to check for signs of worms or eggs.

 While not appetizing, a few worms in guava are not dangerous, and the fruit is still safe to eat if the worms are removed.
 But when in doubt, it’s best to discard the fruit.
 Your health and peace of mind are worth it!